-The 9th edition of our 2-day course on effective writing and publishing scientific papers (the Heuvellandcursus) on 8 + 9 November 2018 is already fully booked.
+We organised a very successful 9th edition of our 2-day course on effective writing and publishing scientific papers (the Heuvellandcursus) on 8 + 9 November 2018.
+Now it’s time to start planning the next edition!
 If you would like to be informed about the next edition of the Heuvellandcursus, please send an e-mail to heuvellandcursus [at] maastrichtuniversity [dot] nl.

 Contents of the course